d-bobrov/data-explorer/README.md

 # Data Explorer

 In today's data-driven world, the ability to explore and understand data is crucial.
 However, many non-technical individuals struggle with SQL queries and have a hard time verifying if their SQL gives the correct result.
 Data Explorer is here to help.
+With Data Explorer, you can query your data using natural language.
+Simply ask a question or state a request in plain English, and Data Explorer will convert that into SQL to be executed against your database.

 This tool supports a wide range of databases including SQLite, MySQL, PostgreSQL, Oracle, and SQL Server.
 It's designed to be user-friendly and accessible to a wide range of users, from business analysts to product managers.

 ## Features

-- **AI-Powered Data Exploration**: Data Explorer uses advanced AI techniques to provide deep insights into your data.
+- **Natural Language Querying**: Query your data using natural language.
+Data Explorer will convert your questions or requests into SQL to be executed against your database.
+This feature is powered by advanced AI techniques to ensure accurate and meaningful results.

 - **Support for Multiple Databases**: Data Explorer supports SQLite, MySQL, PostgreSQL, Oracle, and SQL Server.
 This wide range of database support ensures that you can use Data Explorer regardless of your database of choice.